 - Maintaining ventilation: Store hay in a well-ventilated area to promote airflow and prevent moisture buildup.
 Use fans or open-sided structures to reduce humidity

-- Stacking strategically: Arrange hay in a crisscross or pyramid pattern to improve air circulation and prevent heat buildup, which can lead to mold growth
+- Stacking strategically: Arrange hay in a crisscross or pyramid pattern to improve air circulation and dissipate moisture, which prevents heat build up and mold growth

 - Elevating hay: Store bales on wooden pallets, rubber mats, or gravel to prevent moisture absorption from the floor

-- Controlling humidity: Keep hay storage areas dry by using dehumidifiers, desiccants, or insulation to regulate moisture levels
+- Controlling humidity: Keep hay storage areas dry and well-ventilated to regulate moisture levels

 - Covering hay: Use breathable tarps or hay covers to protect outdoor hay while allowing airflow.
-Avoid plastic tarps that can trap moisture and lead to sweating
+If using impermeable plastic tarps, stack bales in a pyramid structure to allow for air movement between bales

 - Performing regular inspections: Check hay frequently for signs of mold, dust buildup, or overheating, and remove any affected bales immediately